Housing Venture Splits San Francisco Community

 GONZALES: But that's not necessary, says the city's Public Health Director Mitch Katz.

-Dr. MITCH KATZ (Public Health Director, San Francisco): Our overall professional judgment based on all of the information is that there is no health risk posed by the development of parcel A.
+MITCH KATZ: Our overall professional judgment based on all of the information is that there is no health risk posed by the development of parcel A.

 GONZALES: Leading the charge to keep the building project open is the head of the local NAACP, Reverend Amos Brown.
 Like other black Christian ministers, Brown says jobs are key to keeping his flock in San Francisco.
 He also says when Health Department investigators went to the neighborhood to verify health complaints, they were intimidated.

-Reverend AMOS BROWN (Representative, National Board of the NAACP): And I'm sad to say that you have members, some members of the Nation of Islam, who were following behind those health officials and telling the neighbors, don't you talk to them because you can't trust them.
+AMOS BROWN: And I'm sad to say that you have members, some members of the Nation of Islam, who were following behind those health officials and telling the neighbors, don't you talk to them because you can't trust them.
 And this thing of sowing mistrust, it is wrong.

 GONZALES: Nation of Islam Minister Christopher Muhammad denies that charge and he insists that some black community leaders have been compromised by the Lennar Corporation, the company building condominiums in the old shipyard.